thoughtspot/thoughtspot.github.io/pages/admin/poc_features/model_geo_data_3.4_with_near_and_farther_than.md

-# Geographical proximity keywords "near" and "farther than"
+---
+title: [Proximity keywords near and farther than]
+tags:
+keywords: tbd
+last_updated: tbd
+summary: "If your table contains Latitude and Longitude data, you can use proximity searches that find entities related to each other by location."
+sidebar: mydoc_sidebar
+---
 The "near" and "farther than" keywords provide proximity searches.
-If your table contains Latitude and Longitude data, you can use these to do searches that find entities related to each other by location.

 First, you'll need to designate the longitude and latitude columns as "Geo" by editing the GeoType column in the modeling file or the **Columns** setting screen.

 Columns that can be designated as "Geo" columns need to contain text (VARCHAR) data unless they contain latitude/longitude data.
 Latitude and longitude columns can contain numeric data (DOUBLE) or text.